citibeth/ectl/docs/advanced.rst

    #.
 As with ``ectl run``, you need to re-specify the arguments
       ``--launcher``, ``--ntasks`` and ``--time``.

-   #.
-This command is intended to run periodically --- say, every 5
-      minutes, from a cron job.

    #. ``ectl keepalive`` will not restart jobs that have terminated on
       their own, or crashed, or were forcibly evicted from your cluster.

+   #.
+In order to be effective, ``ectl keepalive`` must be run
+      periodically; say, every 5 minutes.
+This can be done from a cron job (but remember to load the required Python modules first).
+Alternately, ``ectl keepalive`` can keep itself going with the ``--every``.
+This can be effective, if it is run from within a long-running session of GNU screen.

 Create a Rundeck